250-295-9353

 Permalink

-There are a number of factors that can impact the lifespan of your ePropulsion Spirit battery, which include:
+There are a number of factors that can impact the lifespan of your ePropulsion battery, which include:

 • Employ good charging habits: While it’s good practice not to deplete your battery less than 20%, it’s better for the battery health to deplete to a 20% to 50% charge before charging it.
 If you regularly charge your battery when it’s already at 60% or more it will reduce the lifespan.